-If you want to redirect phone calls from anywhere, even if you forget to set up call forwarding before you go, you may be wondering: Can you forward calls without having the phone on you?
+If you want to redirect phone calls from anywhere, whether you’re traveling, away from your desk, or your phone is lost or broken, you may be wondering: Can you forward calls without having the phone on you?

 The short answer is: yes.

-Remote call forwarding is possible, but it’s not supported by every type of phone or provider.
+Remote call forwarding, or redirecting your calls to another number without physical access to your phone, is possible, but it’s not supported by every type of phone or provider.
 For example, if you want to forward landline calls to a cell phone, you usually need to enter a dial code on your physical landline phone.
 Your mobile phone, on the other hand, might support up to three call forwarding methods.

 Door #1 to forwarding calls from a cell phone: A carrier’s website

-1. Head to Verizon’s call forwarding page.
-You’ll need to sign in (if you haven’t already) and have account owner or manager privileges to proceed.
+- Head to Verizon’s call forwarding page.
+You’ll need to sign in and have account owner or manager privileges to proceed.

-4. Enter the telephone number you want to forward calls to (including its area code) and click “Update Call Forwarding Status.”
+- Enter the telephone number including its area code you want to forward calls to and click “Update Call Forwarding Status.”

-When you complete your carrier’s call forwarding activation process, your phone will route incoming calls to your forwarding number until you manually turn off the feature.
+When you complete your carrier’s call forwarding activation process, your phone will route incoming calls to your forwarding number until you manually turn off call forwarding.

 Door #2 to forwarding calls from a cell phone: Access numbers

-Some cell phone carriers give you the option to turn on call forwarding for an iPhone (or another device) by dialing an access number, which is a phone number that lets you adjust your call settings remotely.
-For instance, if you use AT&T and have Remote Access to Call Forwarding turned on, you can always forward calls by following these steps:
+Some cell phone carriers give you the option to turn on call forwarding for an iPhone or another device by dialing an access number, which lets you adjust your call settings remotely.
+For instance, if you use AT&T and have Remote Access to Call Forwarding turned on, you can forward calls by following these steps:

-1. Dial the special access number provided when you added Remote Call Forwarding to your monthly plan.
+- Dial the special access number provided when you added AT&T Remote Call Forwarding to your monthly plan.

 If you need to forward calls to several different numbers or devices, there’s a better option.